IBSim/VirtualLab/docs/source/examples.rst

 Task 1: Uniform Heat Flux
 ~~~~~~~~~~~~~~~~~~~~~~~~~

+You will notice that if *EMLoad* is set to 'Uniform' the only additional argument required for the analysis is the magnitude of the heat flux, *Sim.Flux*.

+.. admonition:: Action
+   :class: myownstyle

    Ensure *EMLoad* is set to 'Uniform' at the top of :file:`TrainingParameters.py` and execute the *Run* file.
-You will notice that the only additional argument required for this analysis is the magnitude of the heat flux, *Sim.Flux*.

 Analysing the results in **ParaVis** it should be clear that the heat is applied uniformly to the top surface.
 You should also be able to see the effect that the HTC BC is having at the pipe.